 Padel 4, thus renovated in 2013, carries on its shoulders part of the Spanish history with its nearly 20 years of seniority.
 The numbers are not so huge with only 130 socios and 220 non socios.
 On the other hand, there too, the club is often full notably from 17h until late evening ».

 Teresa Diez Orus, the manager and player of padel center 4 tells us that there are regular internal competitions.
 She set up a points system that requires players to turn and therefore change partners.
-According to her, «Change of partner allows more usability ".
+According to her, "Changing partners allows for more conviviality ".
 We never play with the same partner.

 Alfonso Zayas has also set up a lot of '' downhill climb '' in his clubs.
 It seems that this is a way of doing that is very appreciated by the players, but also by companies, families, etc. A specific points count is set up that is similar to what is set up by the French Tennis Federation.

-With 450 students from September to June, the Zayas Padel club hopes to get out some players for the World Padel Tour in a few years ...
-"But it will be necessary to wait ..."
+With 450 students from September to June, Le Zayas Padel club hope to bring out some players for the World Padel Tour in a few years ...
+"But we will have to wait ..."

-- UPV (University of the Basque Country): 4 terrains with a semi-indoor cover.
+- UPV (University of the Basque Country): 4 courts with semi-indoor coverage.